 9:14 — Log into Netflix to check movie queue.
 When is Cars 2 arriving?

 9:17 — Notice headlines in the top bar of my Internet browser.
-Looks like the wildfire in Colorado has spread.
+Looks like there’s a wildfire in Colorado.

-9:18 – Look at photos of Colorado wildfire.
+9:18 — Look at photos of a Colorado wildfire.

 9:22 — Notice that the same news website has a photo gallery of the London Olympic setup.
 Click on pictures.